Derm DMs: Why Do I Have Dry Skin Around My Mouth?April 18, 2023

 What Causes Dry Skin Around the Mouth?

-Most people will begin to notice drier-than-usual skin during the harsh winter months when moisture from the air is zapped, or in the summer due to air conditioning or sun damage.
-These dry patches or flakes can also appear on the lips and around the mouth.
-Additional factors to blame include lifestyle habits (more on that later) and product use.
+Most people begin to notice drier-than-usual skin during the harsh winter months when there’s less moisture in the air, or in the summer due to air conditioning or sun damage.
+These dry patches or flaking skin can also appear on the lips and around the mouth.
+Certain lifestyle habits and beauty products can also be contributing factors to dry skin in this area.

-While this dryness is usually temporary and not anything serious, it can definitely be frustrating.
+While this dryness is often temporary and not suggestive of anything serious, it can definitely be frustrating.
 “The skin around the mouth is more sensitive than other areas on the face,” says Dr. Sra.
 Because of this, it’s important to take proper care to not aggravate the area.
-Ahead, find some bad skincare habits to avoid to help prevent dry skin around the mouth.
+Ahead, learn more about causes and habits to avoid to help prevent dry skin around the mouth.

 Licking Your Lips

-Licking your lips only provides temporary relief to dryness and can even make matters worse.
+Licking your lips only provides temporary relief from dryness and can actually make matters worse.
 Once your saliva evaporates off the surface of your lips, it can leave them even drier than before.
 Instead, hydrate your lips with a moisturizing lip salve or balm.

 Taking Extremely Hot Showers

-It’s tempting to want to relax in a long, hot shower.
-However, we urge you to resist that temptation as hot, steamy showers can strip the skin of natural oils — especially if exposed for a long period of time.
+It may be tempting to want to unwind with a long, hot shower.
+However, we urge you to resist that temptation as hot, steamy showers can strip the skin of natural oils — especially if exposed to hot water for a long period of time.
 This can leave your skin feeling dry from head to toe.
 Stick to a short shower routine with lukewarm water instead.

 Using Products Containing Alcohol or Fragrances